Naa003/Scripts/README.md

 ## Setup
 To setup these scripts you must have Jupyter Notebook installed.
 [Anaconda Navigator](https://docs.anaconda.com/anaconda/install/) is highly recommended for Jupyter Notebook installation but not required.

+Make sure to copy the scripts into your
 ### Your jupyter notebook must have these packages:
 * BeautifulSoup 4
 * Pandas